nationalparkservice/symbol-library/README.md

 The script requires Node, [Bash](http://www.gnu.org/software/bash/bash.html), [Inkscape](http://inkscape.org), and [ImageMagick](http://www.imagemagick.org/).
 In addition, each icon must have an appropriate entry in `www/npmaki.json` to be rendered correctly.

-You can run the script like this:
+After installing the required prerequisites, you can run the script like this:

+    cd npmap-symbol-library
     npm install
-    cd npmap-symbol-library
     bash render.sh

-..